 The goal of treatment for frozen shoulder is to decrease pain while increasing range of motion, and this is primarily accomplished nonsurgically.
 Initial treatments for frozen shoulder include pain medications like aspirin and ibuprofen, as well as physical therapy (to restore ROM).
 If symptoms, treatments such as steroid injection and hydrodilation may be used.
 Hydrodilation is the injection of sterile fluid into the shoulder to stretch and expand the joint capsule in order to improve range of motion.
 In a steroid injection, cortisone is injected directly into the shoulder joint, which can be helpful for pain in the early stages of frozen shoulder.

 A meta analysis from the University of Glasgow found that administering intra-articular (IA) corticosteroid was associated with better outcomes for short term pain, suggesting that it can be helpful within a year of injury.

 Though nonsurgical treatments are effective for approximately 90% of patients, surgical treatments can be helpful (Harvard Health Publishing).
 The goal of frozen shoulder surgery is to stretch and release the joint capsule, and it is done through manipulation, arthroscopy, or a combination of the two.
 In shoulder manipulation, surgeons force the capsule to move, causing scar tissue to stretch or tear, releasing the tightening of the joint capsule and therefore increasing range of motion of the shoulder.
 In shoulder arthroscopy, tiny incisions are made to cut through the joint capsule.
-The recovery for frozen shoulder surgery consists of physical therapy for 6weeks to 3 months to regain ROM.
+The recovery for frozen shoulder surgery consists of physical therapy for 6 weeks to 3 months to regain range of motion.